Abdrushin-web/Web/README.md

 ## What is the Web Site Intention?

 This web site is intended for whole Earth to serve and preserve collected works of Lord Abd-ru-shin in multiple languages and editions.
-We strive for neutral, cleanest form possible to be sustained by group of collaborators.
+We strive for neutral, cleanest form possible to be sustained by group of collaborators, who would preserve Lord`s work for the present and future times.
+This group will need to evolve as well to preserve the work in forthcoming changes of not only software and technical means used, but also in next transformations of Creation.

-New web site is continuation of web site http://slovo.vzestup.net with Czech translation of Lord Abdrushin`s works.
+New web site is continuation of web site http://slovo.vzestup.net with Czech translation of Lord Abdrushin`s work and effort to unite other diverse web site with similar intentions.
 Original formulation of the project in Czech can be found at address http://duchovnipodpora.vzestup.net/projekty/ciste_slovo/start.

 ## Where is the Web Site Located?